ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 ### Make the Simplest “Search Engine”

-In your Edstem workspace, make a new file called `SearchEngine.java`.
+In VS Code where you cloned the repo locally, make a new file called `SearchEngine.java`.
 In it, implement a web server (like `NumberServer.java`) that tracks a list of strings.
 It should support a path for _adding_ a new string to the list, and a path for _querying_ the list of strings and returning a list of all strings that have a given substring.